Saranoah/-Self-Analysis-for-Advanced-AI-Models/EnhancedVWPRWrapper.md

 Each layer or module will have its own **sigil**, shaped by the distribution and evolution of its Gilding Weights.
 Think of it as a **neural coat of arms**, forged from error and insight.

-Would you like to begin with a visual concept for the sigils—perhaps geometric constellations, fractal glyphs, or ceremonial runes based on `ϕ` entropy and spread?